cataapol/cataapol/README.md

 ```
 cataapol@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer
+💻 I am a Professional BackEnd Developer
-📚 I have a Bachelors in Computer Science from the University of Mumbai at India
+📚 I have a degree in Computer Science from Digital House
-📝 I have a strong interest in Data Science and Artificial Intelligence
+📝 I have a strong interest in Artificial Intelligence
-🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff
+🌱 Learning about DevOps
-🌟 Main languages: Python, JavaScript
+🌟 Main languages: Java (Spring)
-🚩 Interested in Full Stack Machine Learning Application development
-💖 In a complicated relationship with Neural Networks
-🎵 Love metal, lofi, jazz and soft music
+🎵 Love trap, rap and rock music
 ```
 <hr>